 Meridian Corporation Reminds Shareholders of the Two-for-One Stock Split Announced on February 28, 2023

-/EIN News/ -- MALVERN, Pa., March 20, 2023 (GLOBE NEWSWIRE) -- Meridian Corporation (the "Company") (Nasdaq: MRBK) reiterates that each shareholder of record as of the close of business on March 14, 2023, will receive one additional share of Company common stock for each share then held.
+MALVERN, Pa., March 20, 2023 (GLOBE NEWSWIRE) -- Meridian Corporation (the "Company") MRBK reiterates that each shareholder of record as of the close of business on March 14, 2023, will receive one additional share of Company common stock for each share then held.
 The shares will be distributed after the close of business today, March 20, 2023.

 Christopher J. Annas, Chairman and CEO commented: "As we complete our previously announced stock split, we believe that the additional shares issued will allow for greater participation of shareholders on a local level.
 These shareholders can be new customers, or influencers to broadcast Meridian's exceptional financial products and services."